Course Outline

 Format:

 Online examination held during the exam period.
+This assessment task is an online, open-book and invigilated exam.
+You will be required to attend a live Zoom session throughout the duration of the exam and need access to a working computer, a stable internet connection, and a webcam.
 Examination answers must be completed and submitted within the allotted time to the online submission point.

 Criteria: